 Make sure you calculate any additional personal expenses you will incur to attend GGU.
 These expenses may include housing, transportation and living expenses.
 If you are new to the area, our financial aid counselors can help you estimate these costs.

-Please refer to the Tuition and Fees section above for current tuition rates for the various programs.
+Please refer to Tuition for current tuition rates for the various programs, and refer to Fees for a list of potential fees.
 Undergraduate students may also utilize GGU's Net Price Calculator to estimate your net price of attendance after grants and scholarships are factored in.